 - (a) Parties responding or objecting to discovery requests shall quote each such interrogatory or request in full immediately preceding the statement of any answer, response, or objection thereto.
-Any privilege log shall refer to the specific request to which each assertion of privilege pertains.
-A privilege log shall list documents withheld in chronological order, beginning with the oldest document for which a privilege is claimed. - (b) The parties shall number each interrogatory, request, answer, response, or objection sequentially, regardless of the number of sets of interrogatories or requests, throughout the entire course of the action.
+A privilege log shall list documents, electronically stored information, communications, or tangible things withheld in an organized and logical order and must contain sufficient information to enable an opposing party and the Court to evaluate the applicability of the claimed privilege or protection. - (b) The parties shall number each interrogatory, request, answer, response, or objection sequentially, regardless of the number of sets of interrogatories or requests, throughout the entire course of the action.